gdcc/dataverse-ansible/README.md

   * `$ systemctl {start|stop|restart|status} shibd`

 ## IQSS' Sample Data
 The role will populate the Dataverse instance with sample data from [IQSS' Sample Data repo][dataverse-sample-data] if run with the `dataverse.sampledata.enabled` group variable is set to `true`.
-You may fork this repo and provide your own sampledata by setting the `dataverse.sampledata.repo` group variable.
+You may fork this repo and provide your own sampledata by setting the `dataverse.sampledata.repo` and `dataverse.sampledata.branch` group variables.

 ## Custom Sample Data
 The role will, if desired, populate the Dataverse instance with custom sample data, and when simply enabled via the dataverse.custom_sampledata.enabled group variable will create a handful of dataverses, datasets, and users.
 It will also upload a few small sample files snagged from the Dataverse repository's test subdirectory.